applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

 3. Structured error responses are returned
 4. UI components display error messages
 5. User is guided on how to resolve issues

+## Network Configuration Flow

+1. User selects network in EndpointToggle component
+2. Network state is updated in App component
+3. Network state is passed to LaserEyesProvider via mapNetworkToLaserEyes utility
+4. Network state is passed to SDK layer via context
+5. SDK layer configures provider for selected network
+6. API calls are made to the selected network

 This system patterns document provides a comprehensive overview of the architecture, design patterns, and component relationships in the METHANE application.